Have some questions?

 - Restaurant Staff

-Roles are usually offered based on previous experience.
-Sorry we can't guarantee any certain job roles when applying.
+Roles are offered based on previous experience and determined by the employers.
+We can't guarantee any certain job roles or locations.

 -